 MSW Curriculum and Concentrations

 Are you interested in taking a graduate course before you apply to the MSW program?
-Applicants are allowed to take up to 9 credits before they matriculate.
-There are two courses offered for Fall 2015.
+Applicants are allowed to take up to nine credits before they matriculate.
+There are two courses offered for fall 2015.

 SWK703: Historical and Contemporary Perspectives on Social Work and Social Welfare Policy

 This required course will provide a basis for the student’s formulation and analysis of social welfare policy and services, with special emphasis on the differential impacts these policies and services have on vulnerable populations.